aosolis/bot-auth-sample-node/README.md

 ## Bot authentication flow
 ![Bot auth sequence diagram](https://aosolis.github.io/bot-auth/bot_auth_sequence.png)

 1. The user sends a message to the bot.
 2. The bot determines if the user needs to sign in.
     * In the example, the bot stores the access token in its user data store.
 It asks the user to log in if it doesn't have a validated token for the selected identity provider. ([View code](https://github.com/aosolis/bot-auth-sample-node/blob/a1ed3b2e275afd2afb2de28a93f9db9651d9b5f7/src/dialogs/BaseIdentityDialog.ts#L168))
-3. The bot constructs the URL to the start page of the auth flow, and sends a card to the user with a `signin` action.
-Like other Teams application auth flows, the start page must be on a domain that's in the `validDomains` list, and on the same domain as the OAuth redirect page. ([View code](https://github.com/aosolis/bot-auth-sample-node/blob/a1ed3b2e275afd2afb2de28a93f9db9651d9b5f7/src/dialogs/BaseIdentityDialog.ts#L173-L191))
+3. The bot constructs the URL to the start page of the auth flow, and sends a card to the user with a `signin` action. ([View code](https://github.com/aosolis/bot-auth-sample-node/blob/a1ed3b2e275afd2afb2de28a93f9db9651d9b5f7/src/dialogs/BaseIdentityDialog.ts#L173-L191))
+    * Like other application auth flows in Teams, the start page must be on a domain that's in your `validDomains` list, and on the same domain as the post-login redirect page.
     * **IMPORTANT**: If you are using OAuth, remember that the `state` parameter in the authentication request must contain a unique session token to prevent request forgery attacks.
 The example uses a randomly-generated GUID.
 4. When the user clicks on the button, Teams opens a popup window and navigates it to the start page.
 5. The start page redirects the user to the identity provider's `authorize` endpoint. ([View code](https://github.com/aosolis/bot-auth-sample-node/blob/a1ed3b2e275afd2afb2de28a93f9db9651d9b5f7/public/html/auth-start.html#L51-L56))